mrc03/Movie-Reviews-NLTK-Sentiment-Analysis-/README.md

 I have also preprocessed the dataset by removing stop-words and  using Lemmatizing & other standard NLP techniques.

+I have also created the Document-Term-Matrix and used the Bag-of-Words approach and used unigrams as features for the ML algorithms.

 To extract the features from the text I have used the Tfidf vectorizer from the scikit.

 Lastly I have used various modellig algos from scikit to train on this data.